 The Ryogoku area is centered around JR Ryogoku station.
 To the south is Eko-in Temple, to the immediate north the Ryogoku Kokugikan sumo arena and the Edo-Tokyo Museum, and to the north-east are numerous small single-interest museums.

-The Ryogoku Kokugikan (literally Ryogoku National Sports Stadium) is on the north side of the JR Sobu line Ryogoku station.
+The Ryogoku Kokugikan (literally Ryogoku National Sports Stadium) is on the north side of JR Ryogoku Station.
 Built in 1985, it is the fourth sumo stadium in Tokyo.
 Traditionally sumo was held only outdoors at shrines and temples.

 It was not until 1909 that a sumo-dedicated stadium was built in Ryogoku, Tokyo's traditional sumo area.

 With a capacity of over 10,000, the present stadium is used not only for sumo, but hosts a variety of events throughout the year such as boxing and pro wrestling, not to mention the 'Beethoven's Ninth for 5000 Voices' concert held here every year on the 3rd or 4th Sunday of February.
 Its main function, though, is as host to the 'Tokyo Basho': sumo tournaments held in January, May and September.